xiumingzhang/xiuminglib/doc/source/index.rst

    :maxdepth: 2
    :caption: Contents:

 xiuminglib includes daily classes and functions that are useful for my computer vision/graphics research.
-Noteworthily, it contains many useful functions for 3D modeling and rendering with Blender.
+Noteworthily, it contains useful functions for 3D modeling and rendering with Blender.

+To get a sense of what it is capable of, scroll to the bottom for a tree of its modules and functions.
 The source code is available in `the repo <https://github.com/xiumingzhang/xiuminglib>`_.
 For issues or questions, please open an issue there.

-.. include:: modules.rst

 Installation
 ============

-Simply clone the repo and add it to your ``PYTHONPATH``:
+First, clone the repo and add it to your ``PYTHONPATH``:

 .. code-block:: bash